Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF's performance should closely track the DAX Index, with any deviations primarily due to fees and expenses.
+Benchmark Comparison: The ETF's performance should closely track the DAXu00ae Index.
+Deviations may arise due to tracking error and ETF expenses.

 Expense Ratio: 0.51